systemd/mkosi/mkosi/resources/mkosi.md

 : Matches against the configured distribution release.
 If this condition is used and no distribution has been explicitly configured yet, the host distribution and release are used.

+`Architecture=`

+: Matches against the configured architecture.
+If this condition is used and no architecture has been explicitly configured yet, the host architecture is used.

 `PathExists=`

 : This condition is satisfied if the given path exists.
 Relative paths are interpreted relative to the parent